Sandy-latte/100DaysOfCloud/Journey/005/Readme.md

 Compute

-AWS Lambda
+✍️ AWS Lambda
 -Lambda functions can run for up to 15min-->processes that need >15min to run, use other aws compute services for hosting

--when using lambda, you are omnly responsible for your code-->makes it easier to optimise for operational efficiency and low operational overhead
+-when using lambda, you are only responsible for your code-->makes it easier to optimise for operational efficiency and low operational overhead

 -lambda manages the compute fleet, which offers a balance of memory, CPU, network, and other resources to run your code -->since lambda manages the resources-->you cant't log in to compute instances or customise the OS on the provided runtimes

 -manages capacity, monitoring, and logging your lambda functions

--if you need to manage your own compute resources-->use EC2, AWS Elastic Beanstalk
+-if you need to manage your own compute resources-->EC2, AWS Elastic Beanstalk

 -can be used for any application virtually/backend that requires compute and that runs in <15min.
 Common use cases include: web backends, Internet of Things (IoT) backends, mobile backends, file or data processing, stream or message processing, and more